Gatineau: Geography

-Gatineau is located in southwestern Quebec, on the northern bank of the Gatineau River.
-Gatineau has a humid continental climate (Köppen Dfb) with four distinct seasons and is between Zones 5a and 5b on the Canadian Plant Hardiness Scale.
-The Gatineau Hills are the foothills of the Laurentian Mountains and located in the region.
+Gatineau is located in southwestern Quebec, on the northern bank of the Ottawa River.
+It is situated at an elevation of around 50 m The Gatineau Hills are the foothills of the Laurentian Mountains and located in the region.
+It is also the location of the third largest urban park in the world.
 They supply great skiing and snowboarding opportunities within minutes of the city.
 Gatineau is situated close to where the Canadian shield and the Saint Lawrence Lowlands intersect.
-The area has several major fault lines and small earthquakes do occur somewhat regularly, including the 2010 Central Canada earthquake that occurred in Quebec.
+The area has several major fault lines and small earthquakes do occur somewhat regularly, on average, there are at least one earthquake of intensity III or higher once every three years in Ottawa-Gatineau.
+The most memorable being the 2010 Central Canada earthquake that occurred in Quebec.
+The epicentre was situated approximately 56 km north of Ottawa, Ontario, in the municipality of Val-des-Bois, Quebec.

-The city is covered in parks and green spaces.
-The beautiful Gatineau Park occupies almost 360 square kilometers of forest and is very close to the city, taking only a quarter of an hour to get there.
-The park offers hiking, biking, cross-country skiing and beaches.
+The city has numerous parks and green spaces.
+Gatineau Park, which occupies almost 360 square kilometers of forest, has beaches and facilities for hiking, biking and cross-country skiing.
 The Ottawa and Gatineau Rivers flow through Gatineau and Gatineau offers boat rides on the Ottawa River.
+Gatineau Park has 165 km of pathways and more than 200 km of groomed cross-country ski trails, making it one of the largest trail networks in North America.